Got a question not found here? Ask away!

 Q: WHAT IS THE PROCESS IN A NUTSHELL?

 A: The season starts with education and mixers to aid in team formation.
 For Speed Films, teams get a randomly-selected Bible verse which serves as the foundation for the story.
 No writing may occur before the verse is given.
 Verse Assignment marks the start of a 10-day pre-production period (writing, casting, locations, schedules etc).
 Cameras may roll at a specific hour and final films are due 168 hours later.
-For speed films, verse assignment is the same day (except for previously arranged student films).
-ALL films (except student) have the same turn-in time.
+For speed films, we offer three production week "groups" to allow for teams to take advantage of seasonal conditions.
+The current year's schedule is announced HERE.
+And yes, teams may choose to make more than one speed film if they choose, up to one in each group.
+Student Speed Films may "Pick Your Own Deadline" to fit in an academic schedule.
+The turn-in deadline for the final group of Speed Films is also the deadline for all non-speed films.
 See Rules for details.
 All films are judged by our internal programmers and the finalists go to the celebrity jury.
 All films will submit higher quality screening versions for screening.

 Q: HOW DO I SUBMIT MY FILM?